 - $2.4 million for the family of a truck accident victim

-At Hollander Law Firm, P.A., we know that every case and every client is different.
+At Hollander Law Firm Accident Injury Lawyers, we know that every case and every client is different.
 That’s why our attorneys give you the personal attention you deserve.
 We’ll investigate to find out what caused your loved one’s accident.
 Then, we’ll work to identify every possible party who might be responsible.

 Losing a loved one is one of the most difficult things you’ll ever have to experience.
 When you’re ready to learn more about holding the responsible parties accountable, call our experienced wrongful death attorneys in West Palm Beach to get started.